chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Audio/Audio_playback_and_record/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example shows how to use the different functionalities of Audio device and ST MEMS microphones (MP45DT02), three different menu are available to switch between them use the joystick button:
+This application shows how to use the different functionalities of Audio device and ST MEMS microphones (MP45DT02), three different menu are available to switch between them use the joystick button:
   + Explorer Audio File menu
   + Start Audio Player menu
-  + Start Audio Recoder menu
+  + Start Audio Recorder menu

 1) Explorer Audio File menu.
-In this menu, the explorer wave files list stored in the USB Key will be dispalyed on the LCD.
+In this menu, the explorer wave files list stored in the USB Key will be displayed on the LCD.

 2) Start Audio Play menu (Need headphone).
-In Start Audio Play menu, any wave file stored under the USB Key can be opened using the FatFs file system and transferred to the internal SRAM using the file systeme.
+In Start Audio Play menu, any wave file stored under the USB Key can be opened using the FatFs file system and transferred to the internal SRAM using the file system.
 All the wave files properties are read from the Wave File Header.
 Plug a headphone to ear the sound  /!\ Take care of yours ears.
 Default volume is 70%.